sghpjuikit/player/README.md

 ###Tag editing

   Application supports reading and writing song tag information, individually or for number of songs at once.
-The supported are standard fields like artist or title, but possibly many more later.
-Interoperability with other players is intended.
-Some of the less supported by other players, but fully supported (read/write) tags are:
+The supported are all standard fields (e.g. artist or title), but also rating, playcount, color or timed comments.
+The aim is to be interoperable with other players.
+Noteworthy or nonstandard supported tags include:

   **Rating**
-- values are in percent values
+- values are in percent values forget implementation detail (mp3 max=255, flac/ogg max=100)
-- granularity limited only by tag (1/255 for mp3, 1/100 for other formats)
+- seamless values.
+Forget limiting scales like 1-5.
+Use full granularity (limited only by tag (1/255 for mp3, 1/100 for other formats)) and decide your own visual representation (progress bar or any number of "stars" you want)
-- interoperable with other players, but most of them will only recognize the value as 3/5 or so
+- interoperable with other players (POPM frame), but most of them will only recognize the value as 3/5 or so.

   **Playcount**
-  Signifies number of times the song was played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily.
+- number of times the song has been played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily, or edit the value manually (increment/decrement/set arbitrary number - its your collection, excert your power).
+- the data are written in custom tag (in mp3, writen duplicitly in POPM frame counter)

   **Chapters**
-  Comments added at specific time of the song.
+- comments associated with specific time/part of the song.
 They can be added during playback on the seeker and browsed as popup menus.
-The comments' length should be a non-issue (the upper value is unknown, but at least 500 characters (for all chapters together), very likely a lot more).
+The length of the comment should be a non-issue (the upper value is unknown, but at least 500 characters (for all chapters together), very likely a lot more).
+- The gui makes it really easy to add or edit these and takes no space, since it is using seeker bar and popup windows.
+- the data are written in custom tag
+-
+  **Chapters**
+- just in case you associate some songs with a color...

   **Cover**
 - image in tag can be imported/exported
 - cover read from file location is supported too, looking for image files named: